 Why is the shipping date a few weeks away?

 Shirts are printed in bulk in order to keep costs down.

-Can I get a hat or sweatshirt with this design?
+Can I get my swag with different designs?
 Or are there any other color options?

-Right now, we’re only able to offer the t-shirts and long sleeved shirts in the colors shown on this page.
+Hoodies and shirts come with the “Alaskan Fishermen Keep America Fed” graphic while hats will sport our standard logo.
+Right now, we’re only able to offer the colors shown on this page.